cocos/cocos-docs/en/getting-started/first-game/index.md

 }
 ```

-Finally, we refine their logic for the different branches: t
+Finally, we refine the logic for the different branches:

 - End of jump: ends the jumping process, forcing the character to be displaced to the target position
 - During the jump: moves the character forward according to the velocity